Grzywocz-W/bank-app-razor/README.md

 # Web Bank Application built with C# ASP.NET Core MVC and Razor Views

 ## Project Description
 This project implements a simple bank system with essential functionalities.
 It is a web application built using ASP.NET Core MVC, with Razor Views rendering server-side HTML pages.
 The backend exposes HTTP endpoints that handle business logic and serve these views.
 While the application provides RESTful-style endpoints, it is not a pure REST API returning JSON, but rather a server-rendered web app with HTTP endpoints delivering HTML content.
+Additionally, the application is containerized using Docker.
 This project was created as part of a university coursework.

 ## Key Functionalities of the Project
 - User registration and login